isomerpages/csa-csro-licensing/_resources/FAQs.md

 <summary><h5>17.
 By when and how will I receive the notification on the outcome of a licence application?</h5></summary>

 Each licence application takes up to approximately 8 weeks to process upon submission of a completed form and all required supporting documents.
 Applicant will receive an email notification on the outcome.
-If the application is approved, applicant will be required to make ePayment of licence fee via the&nbsp;[GoBusiness Licensing](https://www.gobusiness.gov.sg/)&nbsp;prior to the issuance of each licence.
+If the application is approved, applicant will be required to make ePayment of licence fee via the <a target="\_blank" href="https://www.gobusiness.gov.sg/">GoBusiness Licensing</a> prior to the issuance of each licence.
 Please note that licence fee not paid timely may result in a lapse of the application and new licence application will have to be submitted.

 </details>